Simon & Schuster: 1980s

-After the death of Gulf+Western head Charles Bluhdorn on February 19, 1983, the company made the decision to diversify.
+After the death of Gulf+Western head Charles Bluhdorn on February 19, 1983, the publishing company made the decision to diversify.
 Bluhdorn's successor Martin Davis told The New York Times, "Society was undergoing dramatic changes so that there was a greater need for textbooks, maps, and educational information.
 We saw the opportunity to diversify into those areas, which are more stable and more profitable than trade publishing."

-In 1984, Simon & Schuster with CEO Richard E. Snyder acquired educational publisher Esquire Corporation, owner of companies including Allyn & Bacon (and former owner of Esquire magazine), for $180 million.
-Prentice Hall was brought into the company fold in 1985 for more than $700 million and was viewed by some executives to be a catalyst for change for the company as a whole.
+In 1984, Simon & Schuster under CEO Richard E. Snyder acquired educational publisher Esquire Corporation, owner of companies including Allyn & Bacon (and former owner of Esquire magazine), for $180 million.
+Prentice Hall was brought into the company fold in 1985 for $700 million, viewed by some executives as a catalyst to change the company as a whole.
 This acquisition was followed by Silver Burdett in 1986, mapmaker Gousha in 1987 and Charles E. Simon in 1988.
 Part of the acquisition included educational publisher Allyn & Bacon which, according to then editor and chief Michael Korda, became the "nucleus of S&S's educational and informational business".
 Three California educational companies were also purchased between 1988 and 1990 – Quercus, Fearon Education and Janus Book Publishers.
 In all, Simon & Schuster spent more than $1 billion in acquisitions between 1983 and 1991.

-In the 1980s, Snyder also made an unsuccessful bid toward video publishing which was believed to have led to the company's success in the audiobook business.
-Snyder was dismayed to realize that Simon & Schuster did not own the video rights to Jane Fonda's Workout Book, a huge bestseller at the time and that the video company producing the VHS was making more money on the video.
+In the 1980s, Snyder also made an unsuccessful bid toward video publishing, At the start, Snyder was dismayed to realize that though Simon & Schuster had a huge bestseller in Jane Fonda's Workout Book, they did not own the rights to the VHS, which was earning even better.
 This prompted Snyder to ask editors to obtain video rights for every new book.
-Agents were often reluctant to give these up – which meant the S&S Video division never took off.
-Simon & Schuster launched its audiobook division in 1985.
-According to Korda, audiobooks were a major business for Simon & Schuster by the 1990s.
+Agents were often reluctant to give these up, and the S&S Video division never took off.
+However, in 1985 Simon & Schuster then launched its profitable audiobook division, which became a major business for the company by the 1990s.

 In 1989, Gulf and Western Inc., owner of Simon & Schuster, changed its name to Paramount Communications Inc.